WildWestWorkshop/wildwestworkshop.github.io/program.md

 - [Pierre Weiss](https://www.math.univ-toulouse.fr/~weiss/index.html){:target="_blank"} (CNRS, IRIT, France)

 <h2 style="color: #e65100;">Call for contributions</h2>
 We are pleased to launch a call for contributions.
-Those wishing to present their work are invited to submit a title and an extended abstract (maximum 2 pages) to both organizers of the event.
+Those interested in presenting their work are invited to submit a title and an extended abstract (maximum 2 pages).
 There is no required format — it can be a two-page LaTeX document or a simple summary.

-If you wish to , please send an email with the subject line "Workshop Contribution" to:
+If you wish to contribute to the workshop, please send an email with the subject line "Workshop Contribution", including the title of your contribution, to:
 - [aiwildwest.workshop@gmail.com](mailto:aiwildwest.workshop@gmail.com)

 Depending on the number of contributions received, we may organise a poster session during the lunch break.